yodh4/os241/links.md

 ---

 # LINKS
+* [What is a Thread | Concept of Process and Thread | Operating System](https://www.youtube.com/watch?v=RDr7xCunN80) - Video that explaining what is thread and how it works.
+This video will make you understand how threads work so you can actually understand what happen when we use multithreading
+* [Visualization of a fork call in C](https://www.youtube.com/watch?v=QD9YKSg3wCc) - This video explains about how fork call work.
+This video is very good because it has very clear explanation about how fork call work, the code in this video also very easy to understand.
 * [File Structure in Linux](https://www.youtube.com/watch?v=HbgzrKJvDRw&t=299s) - Video to understand how files structure work in linux.
 I think this video is interesting because it explains the various default folders in Linux such as /tmp, /bin, /lib, /root, etc. However, I still don't fully understand the contents of this video because I still have little experience using Linux
 * [How SSH key Works ?](https://www.youtube.com/watch?v=y2SWzw9D4RA) - A short video explaining what is SSH and how it works.
 I often carry out instructions that require using SSH, such as in PBP, OS, or Adpro courses.
 But I just carried out these instructions without understanding what SSH is, this video makes me understand the function of SSH better
 * [Why so many distros?
 The Weird History of Linux](https://www.youtube.com/watch?v=ShcR4Zfc6Dw&t=142s) - A video explaining history of linux OS and what is distro in linux.
 I am interested in Linux operations because I see many programmers who use Linux OS.
 This video explains me about the history of Linux and several existing distributions such as Redhat, Debian, Arch, etc.